-Here at United Utilities we have in place a comprehensive set of policies and procedures, which are continually monitored and updated so as to ensure that our employment practices are preventing forced labour, compulsory labour and child labour.
+At United Utilities we have in place a comprehensive set of policies and procedures, which are continually monitored and updated to ensure that our employment and commercial practices prevent forced, compulsory or child labour and any form of human trafficking.
 Since publishing our last statement, we have continued to address areas where there is the risk of modern slavery occurring within our supply chain.
 We continue to build on our actions and improve our processes, training and policies to seek to eliminate that possibility altogether.